 OBJECTIVES MEASURES 2017/18 2019/20 2021/22 Ensure the highest levels of corporate governance.
 Zero governance audit findings 100% 100% 100% Ensure performance management throughout the organisation. % of staff assessed against performance measures 100% 100% 100% Ensure that an MOU exists between the OTO and SARS to formalise the relationship.
 MOU signed off by both parties.
-1 Conclusion of the MOU Number of deviations from the MOU 100% compliance 100% compliance 100% compliance Build a culture of professionalism and excellence.
+Number of deviations from 1 Conclusion of the MOU 100% 100% 100% the MOU compliance compliance compliance Build a culture of professionalism and excellence.
 Employee Culture Survey - score benchmarked Top quartile Top quartile Top quartile